Affirming Psychological Services

 Evidence-Based Trauma Therapy in Irvine and Across California

 Evidence-based trauma therapy in Irvine and across California.
-Our compassionate therapists offer EMDR, TF-CBT, and Brainspotting to help you heal and move forward.
+Our compassionate therapists offer EMDR, TF-CBT, and CPT to help you heal and move forward.

 Meet Our Clinicians